williamhuang3/ml-based-drug-identifier/README.md

 ## Predictive Modeling

 Using PaDEL Descriptors and Random Forest Regression, the project aims to predict the IC50 values of compounds.
-This step is pivotal in assessing a compound's viability as a drug candidate without extensive laboratory testing, offering a cost-effective and efficient alternative to traditional methods.
+The model learns to correlate the descriptors (features) with the IC50 values (target) across the training dataset.
+Random Forest improves prediction accuracy by creating a forest of decision trees where each tree is trained on a random subset of the data and features.
+This randomness helps in making the model more robust and less prone to overfitting to the training data, which is great for assessing a compound's viability as a drug candidate without extensive laboratory testing, offering a cost-effective and efficient alternative to traditional methods.

  ![predicted_experimental_pIC50.png](https://github.com/williamhuang3/bioinformatics-drug-project/blob/main/assets/predicted_experimental_pIC50.png)

 ## Conclusion

-This project represents a significant advancement in the field of drug discovery, leveraging bioinformatics and artificial intelligence to streamline the search and evaluation of new drug candidates.
-By reducing the need for extensive experimental testing, it promises to accelerate the development of effective treatments.
+This project represents a significant tool in the field of drug discovery, leveraging bioinformatics and artificial intelligence to streamline the search and evaluation of new drug candidates.
+By reducing the need for extensive experimental testing, it shows promise in accelerating and cutting costs in the development of effective treatments for a variety of conditions.

 ## More Info And Credits
  [IC50 Definition](https://en.wikipedia.org/wiki/IC50)